 Many fixed assets in the oil and gas and petrochemical industries have wet H2S damage.
 Because of this, facility operators need a full-service solution for identifying and quantifying the silent enemy in sour service.

 While this article covered the benefits of TriLat in identifying wet H2S damage in the base layer of metals, it’s important to note the crucial role PAUT plays in identifying SOHIC and SSC within the HAZ and weld lines.
 PAUT provides thousands of UT readings per square foot (0.09 square meters) at speeds 5x faster than conventional AUT.
-PAUT can also be paired with time of flight diffraction (TOFD) to dive deeper into the severity of corrosion caused by wet H2S damage and hydrogen temperature heat attack (HTHA).
+PAUT can also be paired with time of flight diffraction (TOFD) to dive deeper into the severity of corrosion caused by wet H2S damage.

 Besides efficiency and data density, TriLat and PAUT are also safe alternatives for inspectors.
 Not only are these techniques prime candidates for non-intrusive inspections, but the robots can also go where humans cannot, or should not, go.
 These methods eliminate the need for confined space entry (CSE) and for costly support structures such as scaffolding and ropes.